remitano/janus-plus-oss/README.md

-# Janus-Tmux: Vim Tmux Distribution
+# Janus-Plus: Vim Tmux Git Distribution

-This is a distribution of plug-ins and mappings for Vim, Gvim and MacVim and Tmux
+This is a distribution of plug-ins and mappings for Vim, Gvim and MacVim and Tmux and Git, originated from the awesome Janus

 It is designed to provide minimal working environment using the most popular plug-ins and the most common mappings.